progmaticltd/homebox/README.md

-A set of Ansible scripts to setup your personal mail server (and more) for your home...
+A set of Ansible scripts to setup a secure email and personal files server.

-This project was initially meant to host emails at home, but you can use it on a dedicated or VPS server online.

 This project is for you if:

-- You are interested to host your emails on your personal mail server, at home or online.
+- You are interested to host your emails yourself, for privacy, security or any other reason.
-- You want your server to be secure against physical or remote intrusion.
+- You want your server to be secure against both physical and remote intrusion.
-- You don't want to pass your weekends applying security updates or hacking it.
+- You want a low maintanance box that keep itself updated automatically.
-- You trust the Debian community to push security updates in time.
+- You trust the Debian community to push security updates.

 ## Current status and supported features